 Qubole’s downscaling is aggressive in terminating nodes.
 If we find that a node is idle at its hour boundary, it will be terminated.
 This results in maximal cost-saving for our customers, but the downside is that we may sometimes remove many more Spot instances than On-Demand instances because not enough on-demand instances were idle.
 At this time, if we attempt to rebalance the cluster, we may cause a vicious circle of downscaling-rebalancing events.
 To prevent such cycles, we attempt rebalancing only if the ratio has been bad for at least an hour.
-This ensures that rebalancing kicks in only on sustained imbalance in Spot/On-Demand ratio – and not because of temporary blips that happen due to regular scaling activities.
+This ensures that rebalancing kicks in only on the sustained imbalance in the Spot/On-Demand ratio – and not because of temporary blips that happen due to regular scaling activities.

 Managing the cluster size

 When provisioning new spot instances to rebalance the cluster, the number of nodes in the cluster may temporarily exceed the maximum cluster size specified by the user.
 The number of new nodes that can be provisioned is, therefore, restricted to ensure that the size of the cluster does not exceed a certain percentage (10% by default) of the specified maximum.
-This can be overriden by the user.
+This can be overridden by the user.
 A higher percentage can allow the software to rebalance nodes faster when Spot instances become available.

 Using Node Rebalancing

 Node rebalancing is enabled on Qubole clusters running Hadoop-1 (and is in the process of being adapted to Hadoop-2 and other cluster types).
 Please get in touch with us if you would like to know more about rebalancing and other aspects of Qubole clusters.

 We are also hiring and looking for great programmers to help us build stuff like this and more.
 Drop us a line at [email protected] or head to our Careers page for more details.